micmejia/bible-dump/NKJV/Acts/Acts 9.md

 So all who dwelt at Lydda and Sharon saw him and turned to the Lord. ## Dorcas Restored to Life

 ###### 36
-At Joppa there was a certain disciple named [^i]Tabitha, which is translated [^j]Dorcas.
+At Joppa there was a certain disciple named Tabitha, which is translated Dorcas.
 This woman was full of good works and charitable deeds which she did.

 ###### 37
 But it happened in those days that she became sick and died.
 When they had washed her, they laid _her_ in an upper room.